 - Develop a course map that includes activities, delivery format, technology to be leveraged, and assessment models

-- Be introduced to technologies that can help them reach their course goals
+- Learn about technologies that can help them reach their course goals

 - Develop a plan to evaluate their course once implemented